robtimus/ftp-fs/README.md

     // created with credentials
     Path path2 = Paths.get(URI.create("ftp://username@example.org"));

-If the username in the URI does not match the username used to create the file system, this will cause a [FileSystemNotFoundException](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystemNotFoundException.html) to be thrown.
+If the username in the URI does not match the username used to create the file system, or if no file system has been created for the URI, a new file system will be created.
+This works like [Creating file systems](#creating-file-systems).
+Since no environment can be provided this way, settings can still be provided through [FTPEnvironment.setDefault](https://robtimus.github.io/ftp-fs/apidocs/com/github/robtimus/filesystems/ftp/FTPEnvironment.html#setDefault-com.github.robtimus.filesystems.ftp.FTPEnvironment-) or [FTPSEnvironment.setDefault](https://robtimus.github.io/ftp-fs/apidocs/com/github/robtimus/filesystems/ftp/FTPSEnvironment.html#setDefault-com.github.robtimus.filesystems.ftp.FTPSEnvironment-) and query parameters; see usages of [QueryParam](https://robtimus.github.io/ftp-fs/apidocs/com/github/robtimus/filesystems/ftp/class-use/FTPEnvironment.QueryParam.html) and [QueryParams](https://robtimus.github.io/ftp-fs/apidocs/com/github/robtimus/filesystems/ftp/class-use/FTPEnvironment.QueryParams.html) for the possible query parameters.
+If creating a new file system fails, a [FileSystemNotFoundException](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystemNotFoundException.html) will be thrown.

 ## Attributes